-Writer Rod Miller has contributed several articles to American Cowboy, including one of the magazine’s all-time most popular features, “The Legends: The Ten Greatest Cowboy Figures of All Time.”
-In the course of his reporting, Miller has interviewed several prominent Westerners, from governors to rodeo champions, sculptors to writers, broadcasters to recording artists.
+American Cowboy ceased publication in 2017.
+Over the years writer Rod Miller wrote many articles, including one of the magazine’s all-time most popular features, “The Legends: The Ten Greatest Cowboy Figures of All Time.”
+In the course of his reporting, Miller interviewed several prominent Westerners, from governors to rodeo champions, sculptors to writers, broadcasters to recording artists.
 Some of his stories have been featured in special and collector’s editions of the magazine.

 RANGE Magazine has published a number of writer Rod Miller’s poems, a humorous essay, and several feature articles profiling people and places in America’s outback.